xw0/TestFlightUnity/README.md

 TestFlightUnity
 ===============

-a small library to integrate TestFight to any unity project (iOS)
+a small library to integrate the TestFight tool to any Unity 3D (iOS) project